microsoft/quick-authentication/docs/quick-authentication-how-to.md

     <div id="ms-auth-initialize"
          data-client_id="<your application client ID>"
          data-callback="<your callback function>"
-         data-login_uri="<your application redirect URI>">
+         data-login_uri="<your application's Single-page application (SPA) redirect URI>">
     </div>
     ```

     - Set `data-client_id` to the Application (client) ID of the application registration.
     - Set `data-callback` to the name of the JavaScript function you'd like called when a user is authenticated
-    - Set `data-login_uri` to the redirect URI you entered in your application registration in the Azure portal.
+    - Set `data-login_uri` to the redirect URI for Single-page application (SPA) you entered in your application registration in the Azure portal.
 If this value isn't set, then for application https://abc.com, Quick Authentication library will use https://abc.com/blank.html as the default.
     - `data-callback` should be a string, which represents a function, which is present in JavaScript on the web-page.
 Else initialization will fail.

     You'll need to write JavaScript code to receive the authentication event and handle completing the registration and sign-in processes.
 We'll discuss how to do that, below.